aksfintechwork-rgb/Infinity_App/replit.md

 # SUPREMO TRADERS LLP Team Communication Platform

 ## Overview
 This project is an internal, real-time communication platform for SUPREMO TRADERS LLP.
 It features direct messaging, group chats, file attachments, and role-based access.
 Beyond core chat functionalities, it integrates a meeting calendar with AI summarization, video conferencing, comprehensive task management, and user profile management.
-The platform aims to be an efficient and professional communication tool, enhancing team collaboration and productivity.
+The platform aims to be an efficient and professional communication tool, enhancing team collaboration and productivity with a focus on data preservation and integrity across all updates.

 ## User Preferences
 Preferred communication style: Simple, everyday language.

-## CRITICAL: Data Preservation Policy
-**MANDATORY RULE FOR ALL FUTURE UPDATES:**
-- ALL existing data MUST be preserved in every update - tasks, messages, meetings, conversations, user data, file attachments
-- NEVER delete or hide existing data when implementing new features
-- NEVER modify database schema in ways that lose data (e.g., changing column types, dropping columns)
-- Filter logic changes should ONLY affect what users SEE, not what data EXISTS in the database
-- UI updates should ONLY change visibility/presentation, never data deletion
-- When adding features: extend existing tables with new columns, don't replace or remove existing ones
-- Always use `npm run db:push --force` for schema changes to preserve existing data
-- **Data Integrity First**: Any update must ensure backward compatibility with all existing records
-- Excel import should ADD new tasks, not replace existing ones
-- Admin filters show/hide tasks from view, but all tasks remain in database
-- Regular user visibility restrictions are VIEW-LEVEL only - all their assigned tasks exist in database permanently

 ## System Architecture